Mothapo-Thapelo/Learning-CSS/README.md

 # LEARNING CSS

-This project servers as a journey to hsitory of fundamentals and skills i have learned while studying and practicing css.
+This project servers to document my learning journey of CSS.